bbc/psammead/packages/components/psammead-heading-index/README.md

 ## Description

-The `IndexH1` uses a `h1` HTML element and is used on index pages, such as IDX, FIX and Most Read.
+The `HeadingIndex` uses a `h1` HTML element and is used on index pages, such as IDX, FIX and Most Read.

 ## Installation